 We see the world differently when we are growing up.
 And, once we grow up, we find the world quite different than what we have imagined.
 Sometimes, the people we hated in our early years became our biggest support and strengthen our backbone contrary to the people we found dependable and we did a lot for them turn out to be selfish ones.

 That’s why, after considering ourselves grown up, we try to share the memories our earlier days.
 Sometimes they are worthy and sometimes because venting them out of our system gives us a feeling of satisfaction.

-The Fishbowl, the debut book by Vivek Kumar is an account of memories of a growing up young adult.
+The Forever Years, the debut book by Vivek Kumar is an account of memories of a growing up young adult.

 |# of Chapters||:||10|

 The name – FishBowl – might seem quite unexpected for such book.
 By reading the book, I came to the conclusion that it is a worthy title.
 As a fishbowl may contain fishes of various sizes and shapes, some colorful and some dull, some so energetic and some not so active, some attractive and some you may not want to see again.
 You need to keep filtering the water to keep it from smelling foul.
 The same is true with the memories.
 While you must need to refresh some of them, you need to clean it up regularly.
 Otherwise, your mind was clogged.
 The book has some incidents which are worth reading and some you may like to avoid, based on your personal preferences.

 Let us take a look at the cover page of The Forever Years.